 After your engagement, the clock is ticking.
 The pastor/minister will let you know his/her requirements to go forward with your wedding.
 Many people forget that your approval from your officiant is the most important thing for your wedding day next to a Yes from your spouse.

-Choosing a venue is another task requiring booking at least a year ahead of time.
-If you are thinking about getting engaged, you might just want to go ahead and reserve a venue.
+Choosing a venue is another task requiring booking at least a year ahead of time, this must be at the top of your wedding checklist before choosing other things such as the type of wedding, whether a destination wedding or something else, wedding attire, wedding style, etc. If you are thinking about getting engaged, you might just want to go ahead and reserve a venue.
 It might sound crazy, but the deposit you will put down to reserve your venue is nothing compared to losing out on the location you’ve always wanted.

 The Main Wedding Planning Ingredient After Engagement